This is an extended version of my onstage introduction to the film when it screened on 6 Oct 2016 as a teaser for the

 Yet Yeon has learned from Romero that the undead can be a vehicle for the apocalyptic revelations of political allegory.
 Like Bong Joon-ho’s Snowpiercer (2014), Train to Busan is a genre film set on a fast-moving locomotive – and it uses the trappings of genre to highlight the hierarchical structures that problematise, divide and compartmentalise Korean society.
 Here both zombies and train come to symbolise the blind forward momentum of an all-consuming capitalism, unchecked by the brake of any social principle.
 These undead, despite their overwhelming numbers, have no collectivist spirit, and literally walk all over each other to get what they want – and several of the living characters behave in much the same way.
 Significantly, the villain of the piece (played by Kim Eui-sung) is an élite company executive who treats everyone else as a mere means to his own end.

-If one of the main characters in Train to Busan is a homeless man (Choi Gwi-hwa) already traumatised from having witnessed a zombie attack in Seoul, this furnishes a link to Yeon’s next film, Seoul Station, an animated prequel to Train to Busan but released a few weeks after it in Korea, and set amongst the marginalised demimonde of prostitutes, beggars and down-and-outs who live around the city’s central station – which will be screening in November’s London Korean Film Festival.
+If one of the main characters in Train to Busan is a homeless man (Choi Gwi-hwa) already traumatised from having witnessed a zombie attack in Seoul, this furnishes a link to Yeon’s Seoul Station, an animated ‘prequel’ made before Train to Busan but released a few weeks after it in Korea, and set amongst the marginalised demimonde of prostitutes, beggars and down-and-outs who live around the city’s central station – which will be screening in November’s London Korean Film Festival.